CLEOsat-group/leosatpy/README.rst

     * the raw FITS-files contain data
     * FITS-header keywords (e.g., `IMAGETYP` of bias, flats, or science files) are correctly labeled
-    * corresponding raw FITS calibration images are available (e.g., binning, exposure time, filter)
+    * and the corresponding raw FITS calibration images are available (e.g., binning, exposure time, filter).

 LEOSatpy is now ready for use.